yurnov/social-media-bot/README.md

 - Full list of supported sites here: [yt-dlp Supported Sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)

 ### The bot can use 'Safelist' to restrict access for users or groups.
-- Make sure you have these variables in your `.env` file either not set or with chat ID and username.
+Ensure these variables are set in your `.env` file, without them or with the chat ID and username.
-- You can get your `chat_id` or `username` by setting `LIMIT_BOT_ACCESS=True` first, send a link and the bot will answer you with the chat ID and username.
+You can get your `chat_id` or `username` by setting `LIMIT_BOT_ACCESS=True` first.
+Then, send a link, and the bot will answer you with the chat ID and username.
 - Allowed Group Chat priority is highest.
 All users in the Group Chat can use the bot even if they have no access to the bot in private chat.
 - When `LIMIT_BOT_ACCESS=True` to use the bot in private messages add the username to the `ALLOWED_USERNAMES` variable.
 - If you want a bot in your Group Chat with restrictions, leave `ALLOWED_CHAT_IDS` empty and define the `ALLOWED_USERNAMES` variable list.